 Our motivation: Patients like Betsy Lehman

-Nearly 25 years ago, Betsy Lehman, a reporter and mother of two young girls, was battling breast cancer.
+Betsy Lehman, a reporter and mother of two young girls, was battling breast cancer.
 While in the hospital, her care team made a series of fatal mistakes, giving her four times the intended dose of a powerful chemotherapy drug.
-Her death at age 39 catalyzed a national movement to improve patient safety.
+Her death at age 39 in 1994 catalyzed a national movement to improve patient safety.

 While progress has been made, surveys show that between 20-25 percent of Massachusetts residents have experienced a medical error.
-In honor of Betsy and every patient, we are raising awareness and advancing strategies to improve the safety of health care in the Commonwealth and beyond.
+In honor of Betsy and every patient, we are advancing strategies to improve the safety of health care in the Commonwealth and beyond.